akashavcoewala/Phishing-URL-Scanner/README.md

 ## 📜 License

 MIT License.
-Free to use and modify.
+Free to use .

 ---